 Opponents to Joseph’s revelations on plural marriage—either past or present, within or without the church—can never tarnish his legacy as a revelator of God’s hidden mysteries, for when they search the scriptures they shall find that everything Joseph tried to teach had been there all along.

-A Note on Modern Polygamy:
+A Note on the LDS Church & Polygamy:

 Starting in 1890 and lasting several decades, the LDS church—reluctantly at first and then vigorously by the end—ceased the practice of plural marriage for the living.
 Today it would result in immediate excommunication.
-This, of course, does not prove that the doctrines laid out above are untrue, but it does prove that as a regular body with officers and a priesthood organization the church may adapt itself to the situation it finds itself in and the faith (or lack thereof) of its constituents to meet the occasion.
+This, of course, does not prove that the doctrines laid out above are untrue, but it does prove that as a regular body with officers the church may adapt itself to the situation it finds itself in according to the perceived faith (or lack thereof) of its constituents to meet the occasion.
 It appears that often the Lord withdraws truth and light from his covenant people when they reject what he has given them by their actions (see D&C 93:28 – 39).
 Wilford Woodruff’s personal journals reveal that right up to 1890 he was still receiving revelation from God showing forth the principle of plural marriage as being immutable.
 Why then did he issue the manifesto in 1890?
 In his own words he said he was shown that “trouble would have come upon the whole Church, and we should have been compelled to stop the practice” (Official Declaration 1).
 Why was he shown this in vision if the Lord had at other times promised to fight the saints’ battles?
 The Lord gave the answer through Joseph Smith 49 years earlier in addressing the failed Missouri temple project:

 “If my people will hearken unto my voice, and unto the voice of my servants whom I have appointed to lead my people, behold, verily I say unto you, they shall not be moved out of their place.
 But if they will not hearken to my voice, nor unto the voice of these men whom I have appointed, they shall not be blest, because they pollute mine holy grounds, and mine holy ordinances, and charters, and my holy words which I give unto them….
 For instead of blessings, ye, by your own works, bring cursings, wrath, indignation, and judgments upon your own heads, by your follies, and by all your abominations, which you practice before me, saith the Lord” (D&C 124:45 – 46, 47).